Get it on Amazon »

 As long as the divine council was only comprised of God and his spiritual family, they would logically commune in their natural state: a disembodied form perhaps akin to a shared dream.
 But if God wished to add Adam to his council, and do so in a way that intersected with Adam’s normal mode of existence, then the whole council would need to be physically perceptible in a physical location, where Adam could interact with them.
 Hence the garden of Eden.

-This being so, we can easily discern the subplot of Genesis 1–3.
+This being so, the subplot of Genesis 1–3 is not too hard to discern.
 Why does Satan tempt Adam and Eve?
 Presumably because he wants them dead; he knows God has given the death penalty for disobedience (Genesis 2:17).
 Why does he want them dead?
 Well, the chief point of the creation account is that Adam and Eve get dominion over the world.
 Yet that’s odd given the existence of superior beings like Satan.
 We know that God made us a little lower than the elohim, the gods (Psalm 8:5; cf. Hebrews 2:7)—so giving us dominion seems backwards.
 Satan naturally expected to get dominion of the world himself.
 He was the superior being.
 You put the greatest in charge.
 The angel of angels.
 So in his mind, how dare God give the world to a pathetic creature like Adam?

 Now, given that he has dominion over man, you might think his plan succeeded—but it didn’t.
 Not at first.
 To understand this, we need to now examine the fallout of the curse.